BROADSoftware/HADeploy/README.md

 ## Documentation

-You will find documentation [at this location](https://github.com/BROADSoftware/hadeploy/blob/master/docs/hadeploy.pdf)
+You will find documentation [at this location](https://github.com/BROADSoftware/hadeploy/blob/master/docs/hadeploy.pdf) (TODO: Adjust link)

 ## Base principles

-###Reconciliation and idempotence
+### Application manifest

+An application can be fully described in one file, hosting all components and resources description.

+### Infrastructure independency

+Application file is independent of target physical infrastructure.
+This target is defined in another file and HADeploy will take care of the merge on deployment

+### Environment independency.

+In the same way, the application file is independent of the environment (DEV, INT, PPRD, PROD,..).
+This ensure coherency and repeatable deployments among these contexts

+### Declarative programming and reconciliation

 HADeploy is a purely descriptive tool.
 As such usage will consist of defining the expected state of the deployed application and let the tool perform the reconciliation between expected and actual state.

+### Idempotence

 Such principle means HADeploy is a fully idempotent tools, as if expected state match the actual ones, the tool will not perform any further actions.

-###Infrastructure independency.

-Deploying an application not only need to be aware of all application components, but also of the target infrastructure.
-Such infrastructure may be described separately of the main application description, or its information could be extracted from other Infrastructure management tools (Such as Chef, Puppet, Ansible ...).

-###Continuous delivery

-As a reconciliation tool, HADeploy can be used not only for the initial deployment of the application, but also for all its lifecycle (update and removal).

-As such it will make its best effort to perform all non-destructive operation to modify actual resource's state to reach target configuration.
+### Application instance isolation.

+A typical deployment pattern allowed by HADeploy is to define ‘Application Container’, or ‘Application Lane’.
+Then several instance (or version) of an application can be installed and run in parallel.

+### Kerberos support

+HADeploy is able to deploy application on a Hadoop cluster secured by Kerberos.

-###Context management
+### Rights management

-HADeploy allow name of all resources to include variables part, thus allowing several deployment of the same application to coexist on the same infrastructure.
+HADeploy will manage all permissions associated to the deployed components and resources.

+### Plugins architecture

+HADeploy is designed with a highly modular plugins architecture, thus allowing easy third party extension.

-###Application Removal
+### Application Removal

 As HADeploy knows about all the components of your application, it provides a REMOVAL mode, which restores the target cluster in its initial state.

+### Open Source

+HADeploy is a fully open source project, under GNU General Public License.